Taylor Bacon

 Research Projects

-Can co-locating cattle grazing and solar PV improve ecosystem outcomes compared to single-use systems?
+Can integrating grazing and solar energy improve ecosystem outcomes compared to single-use systems?

 How can we make aviation fuels more sustainable?